akvilary/sqlconstructor/README.md

 ### Easy ways to handle ctes

 #### Create ctes
+SqlCte is StringConvertible and ContainerConvertible (in release >= 1.3.0).
 1) Create cte and fill it later
 ```python
 from sqlconstructor import SqlQuery, SqlContainer, SqlCte